neovimhaskell/haskell-vim/README.md

 To configure indentation in `haskell-vim` you can use the following variables to change indentation depth, just add the according line to your `.vimrc`.

+Given the current problems with indentation (being solved in the *indentation* branch) you can disable the indentation by setting `g:haskell_indent_disable` to `1`.

+Additionally you can use the [vim-hindent](https://github.com/alx741/vim-hindent) plugin to achieve automatic indentation using *hindent*.

 #### Haskell

 * `let g:haskell_indent_if = 3`